KatePaulauskas/Project-one/README.md

 #### Thank you Page

  - Upon submitting the contact form, site visitors are taken to the 'Thank You' page.
-On the page they are presented with a message, thanking them for the submission, as well as a video of an aerial view of Charles Fort in Kinsale which is set to autoplay.
-The sound on the video is automatically disabled and can be manually enabled by the site visitor.
+On the page they are presented with a message, thanking them for the submission, as well as a video of an aerial view of Charles Fort in Kinsale.
+The autoplay and sound on the video are automatically disabled and can be manually enabled by the site visitor.

    ![Thank You Page](assets/media/thank-you-page.png)